javomode/recipe-ratings-food.com/README.md

 This graph details the average rating by binned amounts of minutes that recipes called for.
 In the notebook, I also plotted number of ingredients against average rating, as well as number of ingredients against rating.

-Across all of these graphs, there is no alarming/interesting trend, besides the fact that across all of these distributions, the average rating lied around 4.6-4.7 no matter the number of steps, the number of ingredients, or the number of minutes the recipes called for.
+Across all of these graphs, there is no alarming/interesting trend and they all look very similar, besides the fact that across all of these distributions, the average ratings for all numbers of steps, numbers of ingredients, or minutes a recipe took lied around ~4.6 - 4.7.

 ### Interesting Aggregate